The Benevolent and Protective

 Order of Elks

 Under the spreading antlers of the Benevolent and Protective Order of Elks are almost 800,000 members who form a quiet network of people doing good deeds.
 Elks pour hundreds of millions of dollars into helping youngsters, college-bound students, old or handicapped people, veterans, active-duty armed forces—anyone who needs assistance.
 And they do it every year!
-In 2014 alone, $330,502,671 was contributed in cash, goods, transportation, and volunteer work within communities across the nation.
+On an annual basis, more than $300 million is contributed in cash, goods, transportation, and volunteer work within communities across the nation.

 This quiet network of good deeds has profoundly changed millions of lives for the better, yet there is little public awareness of the impact of the BPO Elks’ vital work.
 Why is this so?
 Quite simply, the Elks have rarely sought recognition, nor have they gone to the general public with fund-raising efforts or received money from any level of government.
 Indeed, the flow of cash and goods moves in the opposite direction.
 For example, the Elks contribute regularly to schools and police and fire departments and assist the young and the needy throughout this great nation.

 From its inception in 1868 by fifteen New York City entertainers, through its growth to almost 800,000 members in the United States, with a complex national organizational structure, effective communication has been essential.
 Within the BPOE, from every level of the organization to every other level, information flows via mail.
 With the help of the US Postal Service, the BPO Elks have been able to maintain a consistent exchange of information.

 The official publication of the BPO Elks is The Elks Magazine, which focuses on the programs of the Order and the charitable activities of the lodges, but also contains feature articles of general interest and columns on finance and health.